-In India, the protection of industrial designs is governed by a dynamic legislative framework which is in sync with advances in technology and concomitant international developments.
-The Designs Act 2000, which repealed and replaced the Designs Act 1911, sets down the statutory framework for the protection of designs and has been in force since May 11 2001.
-The act not only provides for minimum standards of protection for industrial designs, as contemplated in the World Trade Organisation Agreement on Trade-Related Aspects of IP Rights (TRIPs). but also conforms to international trends in design administration.
-In conjunction with the Designs Rules 2001 (as amended in 2008), the act streamlines the procedural aspects of registering and processing design applications.
-India is also party to a number of international treaties which protect international designs, including the Paris Convention and TRIPs.
-Although India is not a signatory to the Locarno Agreement, the classification of articles to which a design is applied is based on the International Classification of Industrial Designs as per the agreement.
+The protection of industrial designs in India is governed by a dynamic legislative framework which is aligned with advances in technology and concomitant international developments.
+The Designs Act 2000, which repealed and replaced the Designs Act 1911, sets down the statutory framework for the protection of designs and has been in force since 11 May 2001.
+The act not only provides for minimum standards of protection for industrial designs (as contemplated in the World Trade Organisation Agreement on Trade-Related Aspects of IP Rights (TRIPs)), but also conforms to international trends in design administration.
+In conjunction with the Designs Rules 2001 (as amended in 2008 and 2014), the act streamlines the procedural aspects of registering and processing design applications.
+The 2014 amendment to the Designs Rules brings in 'small entity' as a new category of applicant in addition to natural persons.
+India is also party to various international treaties which protect international designs, including the Paris Convention and TRIPs, In 2019 India acceded to the Locarno Agreement, which will help the Indian Design Office to harmonise the classification systems in line with those followed globally.